 Is Drinking Too Much Juice Bad For You?

-A recent study titled, “Association of Sugary Beverage Consumption With Mortality Risk in US Adults” has raised concerns that drinking too many sugar-sweetened beverages and fruit juice can increase your risk of mortality.
-Here’s what you need to know: juice is a nutrient-dense beverage that when consumed in the appropriate servings is good for you.
-There is no conclusive evidence that drinking 100% fruit juice is associated with chronic health conditions such as cardiovascular disease and obesity.
+Recent articles may have raised concerns about drinking too many sugar-sweetened beverages and fruit juice, but here’s what you need to know: juice is a nutrient-dense beverage that when consumed in the appropriate servings is good for you.
+There is no conclusive evidence that drinking 100% fruit juice is associated with chronic health conditions such as cardiovascular disease, obesity, or cancer.

 One hundred percent juice is classified within the fruit group by the US Dietary Guidelines because it is nutritionally similar to the whole fruit it is squeezed from, and contains the same essential vitamins and minerals such as vitamin C, magnesium and potassium.
 One hundred percent juice also contains no added sugar.